 Stop Being Nice.
-Start Being Kind.
-Why Leadership Needs to Know the Difference
+Start Being Kind: Understanding the Leadership Difference

 - Dec 12, 2025

 The two are not the same.
-In fact, confusing them can quietly undermine leadership effectiveness.
+Confusing them can quietly undermine leadership effectiveness.

 When Leadership Feels Disconnected, Niceness Isn’t Enough

-What surfaced in many organisations wasn’t a lack of effort, it was a lack of connection.
-And connection doesn’t come from platitudes or polite reassurance.
+What surfaced in many organisations wasn’t a lack of effort; it was a lack of connection.
+Connection doesn’t come from platitudes or polite reassurance.
 It comes from something more grounded: kindness with intention.

 Nice vs Kind: A Leadership Distinction That Matters